feathersjs-ecosystem/authentication/docs/spec.md

 ## Proposal
 These are the proposed requirements, data model and payloads, as well as basic usage.
 There are more complex examples defined in the [examples folder](./examples/readme.md).

+The gist is this:

+> We need a stateless, transport agnostic way of authenticating requests and we need a way for people to authenticate with any authentication provider and customize the JWT access token payload.

+Therefore, we've done 2 major things:

+1. Allow you to register your own `before`, `create` hooks on an `/authentication` service so that you can authenticate a user any way you would like (email/password, oauth, saml, etc.) and customize the JWT payload of the access token that gets created by the authentication service.

+2. Abstracted the verification of an authenticated socket message or a HTTP request to what we are calling an "Authentication Chain", comprised of special "Verification Hooks".
+All these hooks do is verify that an access token is valid **prior** to being passed on to the any service (ie. users, messages, etc).
+These are generally, non-erroring hooks and they just set `hook.params.authenticated` to `true` or `false` base on whatever conditions you specify in your hooks.
+The service, if it needs to, then checks to see if `hook.params.authenticated` is `true`.

 ### Data Model
 A User can have multiple clients.
 Each of which can be granted an authorization.
 Clients can have multiple authorizations.
 Each authorization record maps to a single access token or refresh token.